nyimbi/semantica/README.md

 A: Yes!
 With proper infrastructure (Kubernetes, distributed graph DBs), Semantica scales horizontally.

 **Q: How accurate is the entity extraction?**
-A: 90-95% accuracy on general domains.
-Higher with fine-tuned models for specific domains.
+A: 90-95% accuracy with general-purpose models.
+Semantica uses universal processing modules that work across all domains without requiring domain-specific models.

 **Q: Does Semantica support real-time processing?**
 A: Yes!
 Streaming APIs support real-time data ingestion and processing.